StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 - Go to **In-house support** and click on the pencil icon

-- Add an **e-mail address and a phone number** that your members can contact if they need help
+- Add an **e-mail address and a phone number** that your members can contact

 **Please be aware that your members will see these contact details in the help section of their Skribble profile.**